Tax strategies in retirement

 - Qualified distributions from a Roth IRA account are tax-free.

 Your tax situation can change rapidly throughout retirement.
-Applying appropriate tax strategies can help you learn how to reduce the taxes you owe so you keep more of the money you've earned and invested.
+Applying appropriate tax strategies can help you learn how to reduce the taxes you owe over your retirement years so you keep more of the money you've earned and invested.

 Knowing what is and isn't taxable

-Understanding which sources of retirement income are taxable and which are non-taxable can be tricky.
+Understanding which sources of retirement income are taxable and which sources of retirement income are tax free can be tricky.
 These guidelines can help you get started by looking at some typical retirement income sources.
-When evaluating your options, be sure to consider all sources of income, and work with your advisor and tax professional to determine what makes sense for your unique situation.
+When evaluating your options to determine how to draw down your accounts, be sure to consider all sources of income, and work with your advisor and tax professional to determine what makes sense for your unique situation.